shivan-s/shivan.xyz/content/posts/life/defender/index.md

 Their success is tangible.
 It's visible on the score sheet.

-Contrast this to a well thought out and constructed tackle that was made thanks to intelligent positioning.
-Only if you were the peer into an alternate reality when this tackle wasn't made and a goal was scored by the opposite team do you see the effectiveness of the defenders work.
+Contrast this to a well thought out and constructed tackle.
+Only if you peered into an alternate reality when this tackle wasn't made and a goal was scored do you see the effectiveness of the defender's work.

 What about mistakes?
-When a forward makes a mistake, it's usually a missed shot on goal.
-Better luck next time.
+When a forward makes a mistake, it's usually a missed shot on goal. _Better luck next time_.

-For a defender, it's a worse penalty, like conceding a goal and losing the game.
+For a defender, it's a worse penalty, conceding a goal and losing the game. _You suck_.

 It's often said: forwards bring in the tickets, while defenders win the games.

-This analogy has made me think about the nature of work and this security vulnerability that was discovered.
+That's the analogy.

-Thankfully, this exploit was discovered by myself and not anyone outside the team.
-There weren't any heroics - like a miraculous slide tackle to prevent the opposing team from scoring.
-Nope, just a nondescript carefully thoughtout tackle from harmless up the pitch.
+Thankfully, this vulnerability wasn't exploited.
+And it wasn't discovered by anyone outside the development team.
+Nor will I be shouting this from the rooftops.
+A boring ol' tackle in the harmless part of the pitch.

-All this, while the others are building cool features that are visible and tangible for the fans to adore.
+While this fix was taking place, the others were building cool features that are visible and tangible for the fans to adore.
+They were scoring goals.

-We weren't in a position to share this information for two reason.
-The first it's embarrassing, so we are better of keeping it within the team.
-And second, no one external to the development team why this was so significant of an issue.

-If you find yourself in this situation, what do you do?
+It can be painful that my efforts will go in the dark.
+But what I can learn from this?

-You are the unsung hero.
-A true team player and asset.
-I speak for myself really, but I love validation.
+I learnt to be a team player and asset.
+I love validation.
 It exciting showing cool new features to stakeholders, and that they pat you on the back for doing a good job.

+In this situation, I and only a few people will know that I go the unsung hero.

-I find it hard to tell myself that I am doing a good job.
-I always needed the validation.
-But in this scenario, I need to be proud of myself - I discovered and stopped a security vulnerability.
-I learnt more about a particular service that I did not originally set up, but I know how to secure it.
+I need to be proud of myself - I discovered and stopped a security vulnerability.
+I learnt more about a particular service that I did not originally set up.
+I now know how to secure it.

 My mentor said to me: there is always someone taking the spotlight, and if you aren't seeing someone else get the spotlight, then it's probably you.

-In this case, I'm not in the spotlight despite my high impact effort (I know I'm talking myself up a bit).
+In this case, I'm not in the spotlight despite my high impact effort.
 And that's okay, because you aren't the only one who has gone through this.

-And just because I am not getting the praise, doesn't mean I'm on the chopping block either.
-I am doing fine.

 My time will come.
 But for now, I am just going to be grateful that things weren't worse.
-I repeat: remain a good defender.
+Become a good defender.